buddhist-uni/buddhist-uni.github.io/_content/av/back-to-nature_yuttadhamo.md

 year: 2013
 minutes: 42
 ---

-> Many people have this paradigm of seeing it all as natural.
-If you take the Materialist stance, you'd have to say that things like rape and murder are natural [too because] you don't have a clear framework with which to explain morality.
+> Many people have this paradigm of seeing it all as natural, but...